metabin/metabin/README.md

 ### Lack of standardized metadata

 Content-related metadata such as artist's info, posters, trailers almost never included in .torrent files.
-Such data typicaly considered as unnecessary and placed on dedicated catalog's web-pages.
+Such data typicaly placed on dedicated catalog's web-pages.

 ![](/images/lack-of-metadata.png)

-It's possible to place all necessary metadata inside of a torrent and describe it in a standardized way.
-But because of protocol itself (mostly **Torrent-limited scale** issue described next) such approach leads to unnecessary data duplication and it will be difficult to maintain in general.
+Now imagine if all of this data was also included in '.torrent' files.
+In this case a '.torrent' file can be sent to you with email but your torrent-client will be able to display a custom preiew.
+Moreover web-catalogs can use such metadata to automaticaly build related web-pages.

-Another problem is standardization of data across the sharing space.
-How will application identify what kind of entity it found?
-Is it a musical album or audio book?
-Folder structure differs across torrents with same type of content, the same is for file names.
+To achieve that metadata must be standardized somehow across the sharing space so different apps will be able to understand it.

 #### Proposal

 - Files and all related metadata must be shared together as a single instance.
-This makes possible to build an informative high-quality previews of such instances based only on their own content.
+This makes possible to build a high-quality previews of such instances based only on their own content.
 - Data structure of such instances must be standardized using community-developed schemas.
 Schemas will act as an agreement between those who share and those who develop distributed apps on how data should be described.

 ---